Trinity-data-store/Trinity/README.md

 - scripts: Scripts used to run the evaluations.
 - thrift: Thrift source files.

 Note: the folder is under cleaning.
-I haven't had time to fully clean the code yet.

 ## Hardware and OS